Thaman1108/strapi-test/README.md

 ## Usage

+To run the React app in development mode, you can use the following command: npm run dev.
+This will start the development server and open your browser at http://localhost:3000.
+You can make changes to your React components and see them live reload in the browser.

 This project includes a basic directory structure for building multi-page web applications with Laravel and React.
 You can add new pages by creating a new directory in resources/js/pages and adding a new route in routes/web.php.